jorgeacostaupm/revisit/public/matrices/assets/connectivity.md

-# SECOND KEY CONCEPT: Adjacency Matrices.
+# SECOND KEY CONCEPT: Adjacency Matrices

 Adjacency matrices are a structured way to represent networks.
 In our network, we have US States (nodes) and flights (links) that connect them.
 An adjacency matrix captures this information in a table format, where a cell shows whether there is a link between a pair of nodes, in our case a flight between two states.